nitinjswgithub066/ML-Project-2/README.md

 ### Summary

 - Recap the primary achievements: automating query processing, predicting service metrics, and discovering hidden patterns.

+### Conclusion

+- The interactive query prediction system successfully classifies student queries and estimates response times using machine learning models.
+- The classification model demonstrates moderate accuracy in assigning queries to predefined categories, while the regression model's performance indicates limitations in reliably predicting response times.
+- Visualizations such as feature importance analysis and response distribution graphs provide deeper insights into model behavior.
+- However, errors like low R² scores and weak correlation in response time predictions highlight the need for further optimization.

 ## Future Enhancements